 Time it right: Leaf season in Manchester begins late-September, peaking early October through November.

-Where to Stay: Manchester, at the Kimpton Taconic Hotel
+Where to Stay: Manchester, Kimpton Taconic Hotel

 New York: Hudson Valley